Reinforcement Learning With Sparse-Executing Actions via Sparsity Regularization: Abstract

 \section{Abstract}

-Reinforcement learning (RL) has made remarkable progress in many decision-making tasks, such as Go, game playing, and robotics control.
-However, classic RL approaches often presume that all actions can be executed an infinite number of times, which is inconsistent with many decision-making scenarios in which actions have limited budgets or execution opportunities.
-Imagine an agent playing a gunfighting game with limited ammunition.
-It only fires when the enemy appears in the correct position, making shooting a sparse-executing action.
-Such sparse-executing action has not been considered by classic RL algorithms in problem formulation or effective algorithms design.
-This paper attempts to address sparse-executing action issues by first formalizing the problem as a Sparse Action Markov Decision Process (SA-MDP), in which certain actions in the action space can only be executed for limited amounts of time.
-Then, we propose a policy optimization algorithm called Action Sparsity REgularization (\methodname) that gives each action a distinct preference. \methodname~evaluates action sparsity through constrained action sampling and regularizes policy training based on the evaluated action sparsity, represented by action distribution.
+Reinforcement learning (RL) has demonstrated impressive performance in decision-making tasks like embodied control, autonomous driving and financial trading.
+In many decision-making tasks, the agents often encounter the problem of executing actions under limited budgets.
+However, classic RL methods typically overlook the challenges posed by such sparse-executing actions.
+They operate under the assumption that all actions can be taken for a unlimited number of times, both in the formulation of the problem and in the development of effective algorithms.
+To tackle the issue of limited action execution in RL, this paper first formalizes the problem as a Sparse Action Markov Decision Process (SA-MDP), in which specific actions in the action space can only be executed for a limited time.
+Then, we propose a policy optimization algorithm, Action Sparsity REgularization (\methodname), which adaptively handles each action with a distinct preference. \methodname~operates through two steps: First, \methodname~evaluates action sparsity by constrained action sampling.
+Following this, \methodname~incorporates the sparsity evaluation into policy learning by way of an action distribution regularization.
+We provide theoretical identification that validates the convergence of \methodname~to a regularized optimal value function.
 Experiments on tasks with known sparse-executing actions, where classical RL algorithms struggle to train policy efficiently, \methodname~effectively constrains the action sampling and outperforms baselines.
 Moreover, we present that \methodname~can generally improve the performance in Atari games, demonstrating its broad applicability.